ViaVersion/ViaFabricPlus/README.md

 # EveryProtocol
-Clientside ViaVersion, ViaLegacy and ViaAprilFools implementation with clientsided fixes
+Clientside ViaVersion, ViaLegacy and ViaAprilFools implementation with clientside fixes for Fabric